sngular/pact-annotation-processor/README.md

 |                `@Min` |  false   | Field | Defines the maximum value for numeric fields, or number of elements if applied to collections.
 Will be ignored if an `@Example` is present. |
 |                `@Max` |  false   | Field | Defines the minimum value for numeric fields, or number of elements if applied to collections.
 Will be ignored if an `@Example` is present. |

 `@Example` values are always provided as String.
-For Dates and ZonedDateTime the only format supported in this version is the one shown in the example.
+For Dates and ZonedDateTime the only format supported in this version is the one shown in the example below.
 Support for custom date formats will be included in following releases.

 #### Example